 Ancients’ Blessing: Slot Overview

 Ancients’ Blessing from developer Red Tiger mixes fantasy with mythology in a superb looking slot that is held back from greatness by one or two potential deal-breakers.
 After a strong first impression it doesn’t quite have the goods to follow through.
 The game is by no means a write off though, as its moody atmosphere, and enjoyable main feature are sure to keep certain players entertained.
-Others, after the thrill of potentially landing life changing wins, may well feel less fulfilled.
+Others, after the thrill of potentially landing significant wins, may well feel less fulfilled.

 The experience begins when the impressively designed 5-reel, 30-payline grid appears on screen, surrounded by stone-carved dragons, and plenty of fantasy-inspired imagery.
 Wherever the game is located has pretty dismal weather conditions, with the heavy grey clouds in the background deepening the mood.
 The grid is covered in a menagerie of creatures from various tales, giving players a healthy dose of mythology from various sources, predominantly Ancient Greek.
 Rounding off the sensory experience, an apt soundtrack has been supplied to accompany the action, but it packs far less impact than the visuals do.
 On the whole, Ancients’ Blessing gets off to a great start.